Pasta-fantasia/elena/README.md

 - Be aware that if you override any adaptor configuration (i.e. LocalLogger), you need to define all values, not only the one you want to change.
 - You can define your own Logger or MetricsManager by defining its class in the configuration file:
   - The logger class must implement the [Logger](./elena/domain/ports/logger.py) interface.
-  - The logger class must implement the [MetricsManager](./elena/domain/ports/metrics_manager.py) interface.
+  - The metrics manager class must implement the [MetricsManager](./elena/domain/ports/metrics_manager.py) interface.
+  - The notifications manager class must implement the [NotificationsManager](./elena/domain/ports/notifications_manager.py) interface.

 A typical `config.yaml` file content, showing the default values: